wieslawsoltes/DiagnosticsTools/README.md

 ## License

+This project is distributed under the MIT License.
+See [LICENSE.TXT](./LICENSE.TXT) for details.

-This project inherits the MIT License from the original Avalonia project.
+Portions of the code were ported from the Avalonia Diagnostics tooling in the AvaloniaUI/Avalonia repository.

-See [AVALONIA-LICENSE.md](./AVALONIA-LICENSE.md) for the full Avalonia license text.

-Copyright (c) AvaloniaUI OÜ

 ## Features